Prescrypto/odoo/doc/setup/install.rst

 Community
 '''''''''

-To install Odoo 10.0 Community on Debian-based distribution, execute the following commands as root:
+To install Prescrypto 10.0 Community on Debian-based distribution, execute the following commands as root:

 .. code-block:: console